-Marsascala has a range of modern leisure facilities, banks, restaurants, small shops/supermarkets, bars and restaurants.
+Marsascala has a range of modern leisure facilities, banks, restaurants, small shops/supermarkets, bars, and restaurants.
 The newly opened family park (free to the general public) is great for all ages.

-However, Marsascala is even quieter than Marsaxlokk.
-Other than to chill out, it does not offer much else.
-It’s a good and quieter alternative to avoid the hustle and bustle of busy tourist resorts like Sliema, St. Julian’s and Bugibba, but really only if you’re looking for a quiet life by the sea.
+Other than chilling out, it does not offer much else.
+It’s a good and quieter alternative to avoid the hustle and bustle of busy tourist resorts like Sliema, St. Julian’s, and Bugibba, but only if you’re looking for a quiet life by the sea.

-Both Siggiewi and Qrendi are quiet southern villages, full of rural Maltese charm and character.
+Both Siggiewi and Qrendi are quiet southern villages full of rural Maltese charm and character.

 Siggiewi is a little village just 10 km away from Valetta.

-It is a lovely place with a unique L-shaped church square, typical narrow village streets and lots of character, with locals mingling in the many bars around the square.
+It is a lovely place with a unique L-shaped church square, typical narrow village streets, and lots of character, with locals mingling in the many bars around the square.

 The Limestone Heritage Park and Gardens are also one of the main attractions of Siggiewi.
 Just outside the city lies the famous Malta Falconry Centre.

-Another famous spot, Ghar Lapsi, a little rocky inlet below a stretch of Dingli Cliffs, is a popular beauty spot, used by divers and rock climbers.
+Another famous spot, Ghar Lapsi, a little rocky inlet below a stretch of Dingli Cliffs, is a popular beauty spot used by divers and rock climbers.